s0h311/matrix/readme.md

 }
 ```

-> We recommend to use as token efficient as possible.
-Especially,
-> when you can save tokens without the code quality being degraded.
-> This is why the additional `--format json` and `reporter agent` options are used for checks.
+> Keep check output as token-efficient as possible.
+The `--format json` and `--reporter agent` flags shown above are good examples — they reduce noise without sacrificing signal.